luckyman1004/CustomerDatabase/README.md

 # Overview
-I created a simple customer database that would allow for a company to keep track of basic customer information within a SQL database.
-Using C#, Microsoft .NET Frameworks and Windows Forms, I incorporated a simple user interface that would simplify and facilitate the process.
+Using C#, Microsoft .NET Frameworks and Windows Forms, I incorporated a simple user interface that would allow for a company to keep track of basic customer information within a SQL database.
 For a full demonstration of the software, please visit the link down below:

 [Software Demo Video](https://youtu.be/qhkvpjBBuxM)